JonahPlusPlus/solid-effect/README.md

 So far, I've been using Effect in my SolidJS app for my GraphQL client (service layers allow for defining configuration and better error handling) and for i18n/l10n (e.g. caching formatters based on locale).

 With solid-effect, I was able to pull out some of the utilities I created for displaying results (`MapOption` and `MatchTag`) and put them into their own library and improve them, while adding more utilities that I had yet to explore.

+## Roadmap

+Once I integrate this package into my own app and use it a bit more, I think I'll have a better idea of where to go.
+That said, I think the next direction will be observability (logging, metrics, and tracing).

+For example, it could mean having `ErrorBoundary`s that log errors into Effect, metrics that can be retrieved as signals, and tha ability to express spans as JSX.

+I would love to hear feedback! (`@jonahplusplus` on Discord and `@jonahplusplus.bsky.social` on Bluesky!)